ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 ### Overview of The OCI Specifications

-The goal of this lab is to get a basic understanding of the three Open Containers Initiative (OCI) specificaitons that govern finding, running, building and sharing container - image, runtime, and distribution.
+Let's now turn to the three Open Containers Initiative (OCI) specificaitons that govern finding, running, building and sharing containers - image, runtime, and distribution.
 At the highest level, containers are two things - files and processes - at rest and running.
-First, we will take a look at what makes up a [Container Repository](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/#h.20722ydfjdj8) on disk, then we will look at what directives are defined to create a running [Container](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/#h.j2uq93kgxe0e).
+First, we will take a look at what makes up a [container repository](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/#h.20722ydfjdj8) on disk, then we will look at what directives are defined to create a running container.

 If you are interested in a slightly deeper understanding, take a few minutes to look at the OCI  work, it's all publicly available in GitHub repositories: